 Like you, we get sad when the days get shorter and our to-do lists get longer.
-We’re here to help you focus on the positive and the savor the feel-good foods of fall.
+We’re here to help you focus on the positives and savor the feel-good foods and produce of fall.
 Here’s what the season has got in store for you:

 The lattes are already here and we’re excited to share that the gourdgeous veggies of fall are also on their way.
-Keep an eye out for all of your favorite squashes the next time you customize your box, like sugar pie, delicata and acorn squashes.
-Our Midwestern customers will have a front row seat to a few speciality squashes that we love like white acorns and tiger stripe squashes.
+Keep an eye out for all of your favorite squashes the next time you customize your boxes, like sugar pie, delicata, and acorn squashes.
+Our Midwestern customers will have a front-row seat to a few specialty squashes that we love like white acorns and tiger stripe squashes.
 Get smart on squashes in the kitchen and fall quickly becomes delicious.

 Fall fruits abound

 Summer berries get all the hype, but fall is a great time for fruits like apples, pears, and Asian pears.
 Our Pacific Northwest and Midwest customers will be at the epicenter of this delicious bounty.
 Fall also marks the return of pomegranate season, so mark your salad and dessert calendars, and don’t worry if you don’t know how to open one yet.
 We’ve got some tips!
 In a few weeks, we’ll also see the return of our favorite underdog fruit: persimmons.
 Expect juicy Hachiyas for baking and crips Fuyus for salads in early October.
 Once the orchards have cooled off, it’s the citrus groves’ turn.
 You can expect the return of juicy California citruses like lemons and oranges in late October and November.